HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. The exception encountered when executing the operation corresponding to the action element, such as illegal attribute value, data consistency error, etc.
 1. Other situations, such as allocation of stack frames, failure to create new coroutines, etc.

-Typically, when an action element, frame element, or template element is set with the `silently` adverb attribute, or an external element is set with the `hvml:silently` attribute, when evaluating its attribute value or content, or calling the executor , if an ignorable exception is encountered, a reasonable return value should be returned instead of throwing an exception.
+Typically, when an action element, frame element, or template element is set with `silently` adverb attribute, or an external element is set with `hvml:silently` attribute, when evaluating its attribute value or content, or calling the executor , if an ignorable exception is encountered, a reasonable return value should be returned instead of throwing an exception.
 For example, when calling `$SYS.time(! <number $seconds: seconds since Epoch> )` to set the system time, if the current user does not have permission to modify the system time, an `AccessDenied` exception should usually be generated.
 However, if the `silently` adverb attribute is set on the element calling this method, no exception will be raised, but `false` will be returned to indicate an execution error.

-The `silently` attribute mainly applies to the first two cases referred to above; which exceptions can be ignored and which exceptions cannot be ignored are usually determined by the interpreter implementer.
-The exception generated in the third case will be considered fatal and cannot be ignored, that is, the `silently` attribute is invalid for the third case, such as a `MemoryFailure` exception caused by a failure to allocate a stack frame.
+`silently` attribute mainly applies to the first two cases referred to above; which exceptions can be ignored and which exceptions cannot be ignored are usually determined by the interpreter implementer.
+The exception generated in the third case will be considered fatal and cannot be ignored, that is, `silently` attribute is invalid for the third case, such as `MemoryFailure` exception caused by a failure to allocate a stack frame.

 A sample code for error and exception handling is given below: